jacius/dixi/info/format.markdown

       making a fun game).

 Normally, Dixi will assume the highest existing version is the current version.
-You can override that by explicitly declaring the "current_version".
-For example, you could declare "current_version:
-1.0" while you are working on the docs for the upcoming version 2.0 release, so that users won't think that 2.0 has been released.
+You can override that by declaring current_version.
+For example, you could declare "current_version: 1.0" while you are working on the docs for the upcoming version 2.0, so that users won't think that 2.0 has been released.

 Classes